About the Artist

 Rommel graduated with a B.F.A. in Studio Art with an emphasis in Communication Design from the University of Tennessee in Knoxville after two years at the University of Texas in Austin.
 This prepared her for a career in advertising and public relations while she moved with her family throughout Texas and to Florida.

-With small children at home she developed an interest in children’s literature and illustration.
+With small children at home, she developed an interest in children’s literature and illustration.
 As a member of Society of Children’s Book Writers and Illustrators (SCBWI) she wrote and illustrated her own stories for young readers.
-Melvin Fine Mouse: First Day of School, a rhyming story, for the youngest reader.
+Melvin Fine Mouse: First Day of School, a rhyming story, for the youngest reader is one of them.

 After the passing of her mother in early 2016 Rommel was in a serious car accident where her car was forced off the highway by a large truck.
-The car flipped back over front leaving her and her husband trapped in their now battered Subaru on a Memorial Day in Satsuma, Louisiana.
+The car flipped back over front and rolled sideways leaving her and her husband trapped in their now battered Subaru on a Memorial Day in Satsuma, Louisiana.
 With a broken sternum and ribs, and time to think, Rommel thought through her options.
-She chose a series based on photos of family from the 1930-40s.

 art in situ